nextlevelshit/web-coding-classes/WCC-Glossary/README.md

 ### Difference between Open Source and FOSS

-Open Source and FOOS are essentially the same.
+Open Source and FOSS are essentially the same.
 The source code is open for use.
 However they differ in values and reasons.
 While in FOSS the aim of making the source code open for use is to help others and each other, in Open Source it represents a useful technique with which it's easier to keep the program free from bugs and add new features.

 In addition to that the term Open Source is not a secured name.
 When companies use that term it is not certain that e.g. the whole source code is accessible.